benzingerb1/RTKizer/README.md

 + `I'm` returns undefined

-+ text inside tables doesn't trasnlate
++ text inside tables doesn't translate

 + I googled the word "apparently" and it messed up google really bad and forced it to reload repeatedly possibly from adding text nodes to search box?